FACTBOX-Sport-Events affected by coronavirus epidemic

 * A beach volleyball tournament, which was due to be held from April 22 to 26 in Yangzhou, has been postponed until after the Tokyo 2020 Olympics.
 WEIGHTLIFTING

-* The Asian weightlifting championships have been relocated from Kazakhstan to neighboring Uzbekistan.
+* The Asian weightlifting championships has been relocated from Kazakhstan to neighbouring Uzbekistan.
 The competition, scheduled to be held during April 16-25, will be hosted in Tashkent.
 MIXED MARTIAL ARTS

 * Asian mixed martial arts promotion One Championship will run its Feb.28 event in Singapore behind closed doors.
-WRESTLING

-* China, North Korea, and Turkmenistan will not be participating in the Asian championships, which is scheduled to kick off in New Delhi later in the day, United World Wrestling said.
+(Compiled by Shrivathsa Sridhar, Rohith Nair and Hardik Vyas in Bengaluru, and Frank Pingue in Toronto; Editing by Peter Rutherford)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)